mdanb/aging_rna_seq_metaanalysis/README.md

-# A Meta-Analysis of RNA-Seq Gene Expression Aging Studies
+A Meta-Analysis of RNA-Seq Studies to Identify Novel Genes that Regulate Aging
-### Mohamad Daniel Bairakdar, Matthias Truttmann, Ambuj Tewari
+### Mohamad Daniel Bairakdar, Ambuj Tewari, Matthias Truttmann

 This repository houses the codebase for the paper **A Meta-Analysis of RNA-Seq Gene Expression Aging Studies**.
 The aim of the study is to attempt to discover longevity genes/gene modules of C. elegans purely from their RNA-seq gene expression profiles obtained from many different aging studies.
 Here, we present the pipeline to replicate the results of the paper.